Split-brain: Patient VP

 A second experiment involving VP attempted to investigate what aspects of words transferred between the two hemispheres.
-The set up was similar to the previous experiment, with VP's vision fixated on a central cross hair.
-A word pair was presented with one word on each side of the cross-hair for 150 ms. The words presented were in one of four categories: words that looked and sounded like rhymes (e.g. tire and fire), words that looked as if they should rhyme but did not (e.g. cough and dough), words that did not look as if they should rhyme but did (e.g. bake and ache), and words that neither looked nor sounded like rhymes (e.g. keys and fort).
+The set up was similar to the previous experiment, with VP's vision fixated on a central crosshair.
+A word pair was presented with one word on each side of the crosshair for 150 ms. The words presented were in one of four categories: words that looked and sounded like rhymes (e.g. tire and fire), words that looked as if they should rhyme but did not (e.g. cough and dough), words that did not look as if they should rhyme but did (e.g. bake and ache), and words that neither looked nor sounded like rhymes (e.g. keys and fort).
 After presentation of each word pair, VP responded "yes" if the two words rhymed and "no" if they did not.
 VP's performance was above chance and she was able to distinguish among the different conditions.
 When the word pairs did not sound like rhymes, VP was able to say accurately that the words did not rhyme, regardless of whether or not they looked as if they should rhyme.
 When the words did rhyme, VP was more likely to say they rhymed, particularly if the words also looked as if they should rhyme.

-Although VP showed no evidence for transfer of colour, shape or size, there was evidence for transfer of word information.
-This is consistent with the speculation that the transfer of word information involves fibres in the ventroposterior region of the splenium—the same region in which V.P. had callosal sparing.
-V.P. is able to integrate words presented to both visual fields, creating a concept that is not suggested by either word.
+Although VP showed no evidence for transfer of color, shape or size, there was evidence for transfer of word information.
+This is consistent with the speculation that the transfer of word information involves fibers in the ventroposterior region of the splenium—the same region in which VP had callosal sparing.
+VP is able to integrate words presented to both visual fields, creating a concept that is not suggested by either word.
 For example, she combines "head" and "stone" to form the integrated concept of a tombstone.